-We are the only health-care provider in the western United States to offer a new diagnostic tool for urologists when they examine the inside of the bladder for cancer.
+We were the first health-care provider in the western United States to offer a diagnostic tool used by urologists to examine the inside of the bladder for cancer.
 The “blue light cystoscopy” helps urologists identify more bladder tumors, which are difficult to see using conventional “white light cystoscopy,” resulting in a better diagnosis.
 Our team pioneered and published several papers regarding the importance of extended lymph node dissections at the time of surgery.
 The procedure resulted in both decreased cancer recurrence and improved patient survival.
 USC urologists also lead the research in to various techniques and concepts of continent urinary diversion.
 These innovative techniques have significantly improved patient outcomes, leading to worldwide adoption.
 As a result, Keck Medicine of USC is now a premier destination for patients seeking major surgery for bladder cancer.

 USC Institute of Urology maintains a prospective computerized registry of patients who have undergone radical cystectomy for invasive bladder cancer since 1971.
 The detailed data on more than 3,000 patients allows us to identify predictors of surgical outcomes in terms of cancer control and quality of life.